SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-1.md

  9. 172.70.204.4                                                        0.0%    21   67.2  14.2   5.8  67.2  16.4
 10. one.one.one.one                                                     0.0%    21    5.5   6.8   5.5  13.0   1.8
 ```
-we can even change how its displayed with by hitting `d`
+We can even change how its displayed with by hitting `d`:

 ```bash
 $ mtr 1.1.1.1